Matching fields and lattice points of simplices: Linkage matching fields

 Figure~\ref{fig:incompatible+linkage+covectors} shows the tope linkage covectors that the maximal topes are derived from.
 They too have a natural lattice point bijection given by their right degree vectors as there is one for each $(v_1,\dots,v_d)$ such that $\sum v_i = 9$ and $v_i \geq 2$.
 However, we note that multiple covectors have the same left degree vectors.
 By \cite[Theorem 12.9]{Postnikov:2009}, these covectors cannot encode the maximal cells of a triangulation of $\Dprod{5}{3}$, and so this matching field is not realisable by a fine mixed subdivision of $6\Delta_3$.

 The bijections between various graphs and lattice points will be explored further in Section \ref{sec:chow+covectors}. \end{example}

 This warrants the introduction of a new distinct class of matching fields: we say an $(n,d)$-matching field is \emph{polyhedral} if it can be obtained from a triangulation of $\Dprod{n-1}{d-1}$ via the extraction method.
 Polyhedral matching fields are a distinct subclass of linkage matching fields that contain coherent matching fields as a distinct subclass.
+Additionally, \cite[Proposition 2.3]{SturmfelsZelevinsky:1993} gives an example of a non-polyhedral $(5,3)$-matching field, the smallest values of $(n,d)$ for which such a matching field exists.

 Figure \ref{fig:matching+field+classes} shows the relationship between these classes and triangulations of $\Dprod{n-1}{d-1}$.
 Note that there is a variety of equivalent representations: we can replace (regular) triangulations of $\Dprod{n-1}{d-1}$ with either (regular) fine mixed subdivisions of $n\Delta_{d-1}$~\cite{Santos:2005}, (coherent) matching ensembles~\cite{OhYoo-ME:2013}, or generic tropical oriented matroids (generic tropical hyperplane arrangements in the regular case)~\cite{Horn1}.

 Proposition \ref{prop:i-amalgamation-linkage} and Theorem \ref{thm:constructed+topes} have the following interpretation in terms of triangulations of $\Delta_{n-1} \times \Delta_{d-1}$.
 Recall that, by the construction in Section \ref{sec:matching+fields+from+triangulations}, every bipartite graph $G$ on $\lnoset \sqcup \rnoset$ can be associated to a subpolytope $P(G)$ of $\Dprod{n-1}{d-1}$.
 Given a tope field $\cM = (M_{\sigma})$ of thickness $k$, the corresponding polytope $P(M_{\sigma})$ is a $(k-1)$-dimensional simplex by \cite[Lemma 12.5]{Postnikov:2009}.